Can I Eat Expired Eggnog Homemade?

 Expert Source

-"According to USDA guidelines, homemade eggnog should be stored in the refrigerator at 40°F or below and consumed within 2 days for optimal safety."
+"According to USDA guidelines, homemade eggnog should be stored in the refrigerator at 40°F or below and consumed within 2 days to ensure food safety."

 Fresh Eggnog Homemade